-Since 2008, we have been gathering community, clinician, and stakeholder perspectives from across the country.
-One of our earliest findings was that, despite the high prevalence of pain conditions among Aboriginal children, there were only an estimated 2 out of 800 Aboriginal children who were referred to the IWK Health Centre’s Complex Pain Team from across the Maritime Provinces.
+Since 2008, we have been gathering community, clinician and stakeholder perspectives from across the country.
+One of our earliest findings was that, despite the high prevalence of pain conditions among Indigenous children, there were only an estimated 2 out of 800 Indigenous children who were referred to the IWK Health Centre’s Complex Pain Team from across the Maritime Provinces.

 We have since gathered a team who represents community leaders, clinicians, Elders and practice-based researchers and over the past six years, we have discovered a lack of research evidence in this area, and consistently heard stories of poor pain-related health care encounters.

-To better understand Aboriginal children’s pain experience we began conversations with Sharon Rudderham and Shelley Young representing the Mi’kmaq community in Eskasoni.
-We broadened our query by contacting other pediatric pain clinics (Ottawa, Toronto, Edmonton, and Vancouver) all of which conveyed the same trends.
+To better understand Indigenous children’s pain experience we began conversations with Sharon Rudderham and Shelley Young representing the Mi’kmaq community in Eskasoni.
+We broadened our query by contacting other pediatric pain clinics (Ottawa, Toronto, Edmonton and Vancouver) all of which conveyed the same trends.
 There appeared to be a link between pain expression, assessment and the likelihood of treatment.

 What we know

 In our development work (UnPPAC), we sought to answer the questions identified by the Eskasoni community: How do children and youth of all ages express pain?
 How is children’s pain interpreted and managed by children, parents, teachers, Elders and clinicians?

 Of the 78 Indigenous children/youth from the UnPPAC project, a large majority said they suffer frequently from pain from ear and dental infections and musculoskeletal pain.
 Their most common response is to ‘be brave’, ‘tough it out’ and ‘hold it in’, a response learned as a child from family beliefs, culture and historical experiences.